New IXP to improve internet connectivity in Honduras

-The country has been on the cusp of bankruptcy for several years, and though a group of banks had written off $3.5 billion of debt in 2007 accumulated debt since then has reached $5 billion.
-The economic plight has contributed to crises within the government, with no consensus on how to formulate a budget for 2013.
+The country had been on the cusp of bankruptcy for several years in the early part of the century, and though a group of banks had written off $3.5 billion of debt in 2007 accumulated debt since then soon reached $5 billion.
+The economic plight contributed to a series of crises within the government.

 These practical difficulties have had real effects on the country’s telecom market.
-Fixed-line teledensity at only 7% is significantly lower than the Latin American and Caribbean average.
-Poor fixed-line infrastructure has been exacerbated by low investment and difficulties in local terrain which have made investment in rural areas unattractive or uneconomical.
-As a consequence, the internet has been slow to develop in Honduras: DSL and cable modem technologies are available but relatively expensive, while higher speed services are largely restricted to the major urban centres.
-Nevertheless, the demand for broadband is steadily increasing and there are has been some investment in network upgrades to fibre-based infrastructure, though this is restricted to the main cities.
-Poor fixed-line connectivity has also inhibited the take-up of VoIP, which would otherwise be a preferred communications medium to expensive domestic calls.
+Fixed-line teledensity, at only 5.6%, is significantly lower than the Latin American and Caribbean average.
+Poor fixed-line infrastructure has been exacerbated by low investment and topographical difficulties which have made investment in rural areas unattractive or uneconomical.
+As a consequence, the internet has been slow to develop in Honduras: DSL and cable modem technologies are available but relatively expensive and thus take-up has been low thus far.
+Higher speed services are largely restricted to the major urban centres.
+Nevertheless, the demand for broadband is steadily increasing and there are been some investment in network upgrades to fibre-based infrastructure, though this is restricted to the main cities.
+Poor fixed-line connectivity has also inhibited the take-up of videostreaming services.

-On the positive side, these factors have encouraged consumer take-up of mobile services, a sector where there is lively competition supported by international investment and know-how.
+On the positive side, these factors have encouraged consumer take-up of mobile services, a sector where there is lively competition supported by international investment.
 As a result, mobile penetration is about 20% above the regional average.
-Revenue from the mobile sector looks promising in coming years as operators invest in their networks, expanding their reach and upgrading their capabilities to accommodate mobile broadband services.
+Revenue growth from the mobile sector looks promising in coming years as operators invest in their networks, expand their reach and upgrade their capabilities to accommodate mobile broadband services.
 Mobile data as a proportion of overall mobile revenue has increased steadily, though low-end SMS services will continue to account for the bulk of data revenue for some years.

 (Source: BuddeComm based on various sources)